Most Holy Father,

 The congregation devoted itself to religious instruction through catechism classes in the most underprivileged backgrounds.
 After her novitiate and vows in 1897, Sister Eugénie deployed her gifts of spiritual communication with poor children in Saint-Denis and Aubervilliers.

-At the first signs of illness, she was sent in August and September 1902 to the congregation’s new foundation in the parish of Saint Gilles in Liège.
-The clean air of the upper part of the city was to be conducive to her recovery.
+At the first signs of illness, in August and September 1902, she was sent to the congregation’s new foundation in the parish of Saint-Gilles in Liège.
+The healthy air of the upper part of the city was to be conducive to her recovery.

 After a stay in Rome, she returned to Liège on 8 May 1904, where she died on 2 July 1904 at the age of 28.
 This marked the end of the journey she had begun at her baptism.

-Like Saint Theresa of the Child Jesus, who died in 1897, she followed the path of spiritual childhood, in unreserved obedience and humility.
+Like Saint Therese of the Child Jesus, who died in 1897, she followed the path of spiritual childhood, in unreserved obedience and humility.

-In her zeal to open children up to the love of God through catechism, and in her great sensitivity, she bore the love of God without restraint, through the inactivity that illness imposed on her during the last 2 years of her life.
+In her zeal to open children up to the love of God through catechism, and in her great sensitivity, she bore with abandon the love of God, and the inactivity that illness imposed on her during the last 2 years of her life.

-Her love of the Sacred Heart – “All for Him”, as she used to say – enabled her to carry this cross, even in sadness and desolation, with sincere joy.
+Her love of the Sacred Heart – “Anything for Him”, as she used to say – enabled her to carry her cross, even in sadness and desolation, with sincere joy.
 Her last words were “Jesus, Jesus”.

-Buried at Saint Gilles, she was transferred to Dinant when the Sisters left Liège.
+First buried at Saint-Gilles, she was transferred to Dinant when the Sisters left Liège.

-Her sisters and various witnesses to her life recognised from the moment of her death that she had made a faultless journey.
-God responded to the trust placed in her intercession with a miracle in Liège: Monsieur Emile Legaye.
+As soon as she died, her sisters and various witnesses to her life recognised that she had made a faultless journey.
+God responded to the trust placed in her intercession with a miracle in Liège: Mr Emile Legaye.